FernVR/mosaic/README.md

 -   Similar styles to media banner in terms of the layout and the colour contrast, this is to maintain a consistent feel of the design across different pages.

--   Image of a silhouette of a group of friends on top of a peak, this is to accomodate the overall theme of friendship and community on the page.
+-   Image of a silhouette of a group of friends on top of a peak, this is to add to the overall theme of friendship and community on the page.

     ![community-banner](./assets/images/readme/community-banner-ipad.jpg)